June Faire 2026

 New to June Faire?
 New-ish to the SCA?
 We have a guide for you!
 Read the Newcomers Guide to Your First Event.
 With packing hints! what should you expect? and links to other resources.

-Pre-registration is not required to come to June Faire.
-If you missed the camping pre-registration deadline, there will be limited open camping space, first-come first-served, when you arrive at June Faire.
+Pre-registration and land grab have closed.
+If you missed the event, camping. or RV pre-registration deadline, you can go through Gate as normal and there will be limited open camping space, first-come first-served, when you arrive at June Faire!

 Eric Space Requests